opeltre/domorphic/README.md

     })
     ```

-- Avoid loops, as this would trigger an infinite loop.
+- Avoid loops, as this would for now trigger an infinite loop.

     ```
     _vv.link({